1992 Nemadji River train derailment: Legal settlement and pledges by Burlington Northern

 On April 4, 1995, it was announced that Burlington Northern agreed to make payments in a settlement over this spill and for two other spills in Wyoming.
 In the settlement, Burlington Northern agreed to pay $1.5 million. $1.1 million of this was a civil penalty under the Oil Pollution Act of 1990.
 The consent decree also obliged the railroad to spend $1.2 million in technology to prevent derailments.
 The railroad agreed to buy three ultrasonic rail inspection cars which would improve the ability to find rail defects and prevent derailments.
 Additionally, the railroad agreed to pay the US Environmental Protection Agency and other federal agencies for costs in response to the oil spill.
 The railroad also agreed to pay $250,000 to a fund managed cooperatively by the U.S. Department of the Interior, the Bad River of Lake Superior Chippewas and the Red Cliff Band of Lake Superior Chippewa.
 Lastly, Burlington Northern committed pay $100,000 to a fund for the use of studying the type of rail defects in the Nemadji River train derailment.

+Media

+The derailment and benzene spill was featured in an episode of A&E's Investigative Reports episode "Danger on the Rails".